uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 --------

-The main data-related concept that |dal_short_name| works with is a :term:`dataset`.
-It is an in-memory or out-of-memory tabular view of data, where table rows represent the :term:`observations <Observation>` and columns represent the :term:`features <Feature>`.
+The main data-related concept that |dal_short_name| works with is a :capterm:`dataset`.
+It is an in-memory or out-of-memory tabular view of data, where table rows represent the :capterm:`observations <observation>` and columns represent the :capterm:`features <feature>`.

 .. image:: _static/dataset.png
   :width: 400